jtnystrom/Discount/README.md

 ./spark-submit.sh -k 55 /path/to/data.fastq stats
 `

+All example commands shown here accept multiple input files.
+The FASTQ and FASTA formats are supported, and must be uncompressed.

 To submit an equivalent job to AWS EMR, after creating a cluster with id j-ABCDEF1234 and uploading the necessary files (the GCloud script `submit-gcloud.sh` works in the same way):